amitrajaraman/notes/hs-301/hs-301-postmid.md

 * _Bhaktarbhavat_: Non-intelligent prakrti cannot experience its products.
 Therefore, the purusa must exist in the form of ethical self-consciousness.
 * _Kaivalyapartham pravrtteh_: The desire for liberation from the sufferings of the world.
 An aspiration implies the existence of an aspirant (the proof is mystical and religious).

 Sankhya believes in plurality of the purusas.
+Thus, purusa and prakrti are independent absolute realities.
+Prakrti needs purusa to be known (_darshanartham_) and purusa needs prakrti in order to enjoy (_bhaga_) and also for _kaivalya_ (_kaivalyartham_ -- transcending beyond the real).
+This cooperation is a mutual harmony.
+Sankhya believes in the semblance of contact (_samyogabhasa_).